UE4SS-RE/RE-UE4SS/docs/feature-overview/live-view.md

 On the left side of the watch, there are two checkboxes:
 - Enable/disable watch
 - Write the watch to a file.
-If this is enabled, when you close the game, the values from your watche will be saved as a text file in `Win64/watches/`.
+If this is enabled, when you close the game, the values from your watche will be saved as a text file in `working directory/watches/`.

 On the right side of the watch, there is an option to save the watch which will be automatically re-added when you restart the game.
-This data is stored inside of `Win64/watches/watches.meta.json`
+This data is stored inside of `working directory/watches/watches.meta.json`

 ![save watch](https://github.com/UE4SS-RE/RE-UE4SS/assets/84156063/8b223d1d-a77f-4222-b287-89da12529c89)
 ![method of watch re-aquisition](https://github.com/UE4SS-RE/RE-UE4SS/assets/84156063/6cea33d9-73ae-416c-9943-e71553a6433d)